buds-lab/buds-lab.github.io/index.md

 ![BUDS](buds-lab.github.io/budslab_banner.png)

 Welcome to [BUDS Lab](https://github.com/buds-lab)!
-We are a scientific research group that leverages data sources from the built and urban environments to improve the energy efficiency/conservation, comfort, safety and satisfaction of humans.
+We are a scientific research group that leverages data sources from the built and urban environments to improve the energy efficiency and conservation, comfort, safety and satisfaction of humans.

 ![BUDS lab](buds-lab.github.io/nus.png)